Take the First Step Toward Your Mechanic Career Now!

 How Much Money Will I Make?

-According to the BLS, the average annual wage for diesel service technicians and mechanics in 2022 was $ 56,140.
-The top 10 percent earned $78,340
+According to the BLS, the average annual wage for diesel service technicians and mechanics in 2023 was $59,920, with the top 10 percent earning $82,430 or more.

-But the BLS also notes that as more freight is shipped across the country, especially where trains and pipelines are not available or too expensive, more and more diesel-powered trucks will be needed to ship freight.
+The BLS also notes that as more freight is shipped across the country, especially where trains and pipelines are not available or too expensive, more and more diesel-powered trucks will be needed to ship freight.

 How Do I Become A Certified Diesel Mechanic?